Understanding the Essential Testing Toolkit in 2026

 2. Postman: Simplifying API Testing

-- Easy-to-use interface for creating and testing APIs.
+- Easy to use interface for creating and testing APIs.

 - Supports RESTful, SOAP, and GraphQL APIs.